China's auto industry wastes no time coaxing drivers back to showrooms after lockdown

 Seeing the promotion, restaurateur Wang Zhiyuan, 37, visited an SGMW dealership in Beijing earlier this month and received a 2,000 yuan discount on a Wuling Hongguang commercial minivan.
 Family sauna equipment supplier Mo Xiufeng, 40, was at the same dealership viewing the same vehicle to make a purchase he had been chewing over since before the lockdown.

-Due to the campaign, SGMW's nationwide is a picture of an even quicker recovery.
+Due to the campaign, SGMW's nationwide is a picture of even quicker recovery.
 A spokeswoman said March registered at least five days of sales surpassing 5,000 vehicles, with one day reaching 6,000, exceeding last year's daily average.
 At the beginning of February, sales were around 200.
+NO INVENTORY

 Still, industry bodies have called for government help including purchase tax cuts on small vehicles, support for sales in rural areas and eased emission rules.
 The China Automobile Dealers Association has lobbied for loans to dealerships and temporary liquidity support such as credit lines.
 Local authorities in cities that rely heavily on vehicle manufacturing, such as Guangzhou in the south and Ningbo in the east, have also started to offer purchase incentives.